Taylor Family

 The first member of the Taylor family connected to the Cowper family is Martha Taylor (1836-1917), who married Thomas Ellis in about 1862.
 Martha's parents were John and Elizabeth Watkin Taylor.

 Until recently, we had little information about John Taylor's childhood.
 John is enumerated in the 1841 through 1891 English census enumerations—always an Shropshire County, and always a shoe/boot maker.
-The County of Shropshire is in Western England bordering Wales.
+The County of Shropshire is in Western England bordering Wales.1

 The earliest census enumeration in which we find John is the 1841 census, where he is already 30 years old and married.
-This census is in the parish of St. Chad and the borough of Shrewsbury.
+This census is in the parish of St. Chad2 and the borough of Shrewsbury.
 Shrewsbury is located near the center of the County and St. Chad just to the southeast of the city.

 1841 England census; Shropshire, England